 Are you someone who always has to fit a trip to the gym into their schedule?
 Gyms are active, fun environments where you can set and meet personal fitness goals, and it’s easy to see why gyms are appealing to anyone looking to lose weight, get active, or just maintain their health.
 If you’re familiar with the gym atmosphere and have a passion for fitness, opening a gym of your own could be a promising and rewarding business opportunity.

 Read more to learn how to start a gym.

-Gyms offer fitness services to the public and most operate on a monthly or yearly membership basis.
+Gyms offer fitness services to the public, and most operate on a monthly or yearly membership basis.
 Many people use gyms because of their ability to access equipment that they can’t afford to purchase for their homes, and gyms also offer a social factor that can make working out less isolating.
 Gyms frequently offer specialized classes and events to keep members motivated and draw in new members.
-With other perks like childcare and the availability of personal trainers, it’s easy to see why gyms have become so popular.
+With other perks like childcare and personal trainers’ availability, it’s easy to see why gyms have become so popular.

 The gym, health, and fitness club industry is a $36 billion industry, states IBIS World.
 The industry has grown by approximately 3.5 percent each year from 2014 to 2019, and that growth is expected to continue.
 In 2019, the industry should bring in 36 billion in revenue.

 With the increased demand for gyms, health clubs, and fitness clubs, the number of businesses has also grown to 111,055.
 Industry employment increased to 808,932.
 The typical gym has also evolved over this time, with more gyms offering low-cost memberships and extended hours to fulfill customer demand for affordable, accessible fitness options.

 Currently, the health and fitness industry is booming in the United States, according to Forbes.
 About 20 percent of American adults have memberships to fitness clubs, and there’s potential for that number to increase.